-WICO has an outstanding loan payable to a local bank in the amount of \$42.2 million.
+WICO has outstanding loans payable to a local bank in the amount of \$42.4 million.
 The revenue streams of WICO are pledged in support of the debt, which is guaranteed by the Authority.
-WICO is a wholly owned port facility including a cruise ship pier, shopping mall, and rental complex on the island of St. Thomas.
+WICO is a wholly owned port facility including a cruise ship pier, and rental complex on the island of St. Thomas.
 WICO's operating revenues consist of agency fees charged to cruise lines and rental income.
-WICO's operations have been negatively affected by the reduction in cruise ship traffic caused in part by the relocation of cruise ships from its facilities to the nearby Crown Bay facility owned by the Virgin Islands Ports Authority, due to reduced cruise ship traffic following the Hurricanes of 2017, and closure of its port due to COVID-19.
-Also see Note 19 and Note 20.
+WICO's operations have been negatively affected by the reduction in cruise ship traffic following the hurricanes of 2017 and the closure of its port during the fiscal year due to COVID-19.

-WICO also owes \$8.7 million to the Government in payment in lieu of taxes ("PILOT") authorized by the Legislature of the Virgin Islands.
-Virgin Islands Act No. 8053 authorizes the reduction of PILOT liabilities for amounts expended to repair and renovate a historic property located in Estate Catherineberg.
+WICO also owes \$9.3 million to the Government in payment in lieu of taxes ("PILOT") authorized by the Legislature of the Virgin Islands.
+Act 8053 authorizes the reduction of PILOT liabilities for amounts expended to repair and renovate a historic property located in Estate Catherineberg.

 viNGN has an interest free loan from the Authority, that was utilized to finance viNGN's capital assets and construction projects including certain portions of the optical network.
 The loan has no repayment schedule nor have any covenants been established.
-There were no new borrowings or payments to the Authority during the year ended September 30, 2020.
-The outstanding balance of the loan as of September 30, 2020, was \$36.8 million.
+There were no new borrowings or payments to the Authority during the year ended September 30, 2021.
+The outstanding balance of the loan as of September 30, 2021, was \$36.8 million.